jiutongzhao/Time-Series-Data-Analysis/docs/chap6.md

-# Interpretation of the signal
+# Processing of the signal

 ## Hilbert Transform [`scipy.signal.hilbert`]